BradleyCodeU/bradleycodeu.github.io/_apcsa/u05a_wc/U05aShoes/instructions.md

     color = _color;
   }

+  // setBrand

+  // setType

+  // setSize

+  // getModelNumber

-  // update the toString method to return expected output public String toString(){
+  // update the toString method to return expected output
+  // NOTE: do NOT include the model number here! public String toString(){
     return "Shoes that are color=" + color;
   }